 The Veneto Region of Italy is a fascinating section of the country to visit packed tight with wine country, gorgeous cities and hamlets, and some stunning natural scenery.
-The area is the perfect destination for wine lovers, gourmets and honeymooners as the region is romantic, picturesque and some truly fabulous wines are produced here.
-The Veneto is a huge area that stretches from Lake Garda in the west, Venice and the Adriatic Sea to the east and the ski resort of Cortina d’Ampezzo in the far north.
+The area is the perfect destination for wine lovers, gourmets, and honeymooners as the region is romantic, picturesque, and some truly fabulous wines are produced here.
+The Veneto is a vast area that stretches from Lake Garda in the west, Venice and the Adriatic Sea to the east and the ski resort of Cortina d’Ampezzo in the far north.
 There are seven provinces in greater Veneto – Belluno, Treviso, Venezia, Verona, Vicenza, Padova, and Rovigo.
-Key rivers include the Adige and the Po, and there are smaller rivers such as the Brenta with its beautiful Villa studded banks.
+Principal rivers include the Adige and the Po, and there are smaller rivers such as the Brenta with its beautiful Villa studded banks.

 Eastern Lake Garda

-The eastern section of Lake Garda (the lake is over 51 km long and the lake falls into 3 regions- Lombardy, Veneto and Trentino Alto Adige!) is where Western Veneto begins and you will find charming wine country between the villages of Bardolino and Peschiera.
+The eastern section of Lake Garda (the lake is over 51 km long, and the lake falls into three regions- Lombardy, Veneto and Trentino Alto Adige!) is where Western Veneto begins.
+You will find charming wine country between the villages of Bardolino and Peschiera.
 Lugana and Bardolino are two excellent wine regions near Garda.
-Heading east you arrive at the Roman city of Verona, with its preserved Arena (where an annual opera festival is held).
-North of Verona clustered around villages such as Fumane and Negrar lie the vineyards of Valpolicella where the world famous Amarone wines are made.
-Continuing east you will run into the wine region of Soave, with its beautiful castle.
+Heading east, you arrive at the Roman city of Verona, with its preserved Arena (where an annual opera festival is held).
+North of Verona clustered around villages such as Fumane and Negrar lie the vineyards of Valpolicella where the world-famous Amarone wines are made.
+Continuing east, you will run into the wine region of Soave, with its beautiful castle.
 This pretty little hamlet is known for excellent white wines.

-From Soave heading north, you have wonderful highlights like the elegant town of Vicenza (with its Palladian architecture and villas) and the darling town of Bassano del Grappa (atmospheric village famous for its grappa) and Asiago (well known for its Asiago cheese and for its observatory).
-The Venetian Dolomites and main town of Belluna are further north.
+From Soave heading north, you have beautiful highlights like the elegant town of Vicenza (with its Palladian architecture and villas) and the darling town of Bassano del Grappa (atmospheric village famous for its grappa) and Asiago (well known for its Asiago cheese and its observatory).
+The Venetian Dolomites and the main town of Belluna are further north.
 Conegliano is located east of Asiago, and this is one of the principal wine villages of Prosecco wine country.
-Asolo is a pretty village on the way from Asiago to Prosecco wine country, set in an amazing mountain setting.
-Asolo really is one of the most beautiful villages in Italy and attracts wealthy Venetians who flock there on the weekends.
+Asolo is a pretty village on the way from Asiago to Prosecco wine country, set in a fantastic mountain setting.
+Asolo is one of the most beautiful villages in Italy and attracts wealthy Venetians who flock there on the weekends.
 Treviso is nearby, a mini Venice with pretty canals and crisscrossed laneways.